$q$-Witt vectors and $q$-Hodge complexes: Introduction

 A complex $M\in \Dd(R)$ is called \emph{$I$-completely flat} if $M\lotimes_RR/I$ is discrete and flat over $R/I$.
 A ring morphism $R\rightarrow S$ is called \emph{$I$-completely smooth} if $S$ is derived $I$-complete, $I$-completely flat over $R$, and $S\lotimes_RR/I$ is smooth over $R/I$.
 In the same way, the terms \emph{$I$-completely étale} and \emph{$I$-completely ind-smooth/étale} are defined.
 It can be shown that $S$ is $I$-completely smooth/étale over $R$ if and only if it is the derived $I$-completion of a smooth/étale $R$-algebra, see \cite[footnote~\href{https://arxiv.org/pdf/1905.08229v4\#Hfootnote.6}{6} on page~\href{https://arxiv.org/pdf/1905.08229v4\#page=11}{11}]{Prismatic}. \end{numpar} \begin{numpar}[Leitfaden of this paper.]
 The main ideas in this paper are already contained in the author's master thesis \cite{MasterThesis}, but here we develop the theory of $q$-Witt vectors and $q$-de Rham--Witt complexes in a much more systematic way, in more generality, and most importantly, without the $(q-1)$-completeness assumption.
 This results in quite some additional work, but also in a much simpler proof of \cref{thm:qDeRhamWittGlobalIntro}, and the additional generality will be needed in \cite{qWittHabiro}.

 In \cref{sec:qWitt}, we'll introduce $q$-Witt vectors and prove many technical results about them that will be needed later on.
 If you're mainly interested in the application to $q$-Hodge complexes, you may want read up to \cref{prop:qWittKoszulExactSequence} and then skip the rest of \cref{subsec:qWitt} as well as \cref{subsec:WittToqWitt}.
 In \cref{sec:qDRW}, we'll introduce $q$-de Rham--Witt complexes.
 The most work in that section goes into proving that $q$-de Rham--Witt complexes carry a natural choice of Frobenius operators.
-Again, this is technical, and if you're willing to take it on faith, you can skip \cref{subsec:ConstructionOfFrobenii} to save you some time.
+Again, this is technical, and if you're willing to take it on faith, you can skip \cref{subsec:ConstructionOfFrobenii}.
 In \cref{sec:qDeRhamWittSmooth}, we'll study $q$-de Rham--Witt complexes for smooth $\IZ$-algebras.
 This includes a proof of \cref{thm:qDeRhamWittGlobalIntro}, but we'll also show that they are degree-wise $p$-torsion free.
 Finally, in \cref{sec:Functoriality} we'll give a proof of \cref{thm:qHodgeNotFunctorialIntro}. \end{numpar} \begin{numpar}[Acknowledgements.]
 Due to the unsatisfying nature of \cref{thm:qHodgeNotFunctorialIntro}, I've long hesitated to turn my master thesis into a paper.
 With at least a partial fix in sight \cite{qHodge,qWittHabiro}, I've now finally decided to put these ideas forward.
 I'd like to thank my advisor Peter Scholze for his support throughout this project.
-I'd also like to thank Johannes Anschütz and Quentin Gazda for their interest in my work and their encouragement to finally turn this work into a preprint.
+I'd also like to thank Johannes Anschütz and Quentin Gazda for their interest in my work and their encouragement to finally turn this work into a preprint, as well as Bora Yalkinoglu for helpful comments on an earlier version.

 This work was carried out while I was a master/Ph.D.\ student at the University/Max Planck Institute for Mathematics in Bonn and I'd like to thank these institutions for their hospitality.
 I was supported by DFG through Peter Scholze's Leibniz-Preis. \end{numpar}